 On the way back, the boat will pass near "Eastern Dockyard" - the oldest shipbuilding facility in Vladivostok.
 A great number of local commercial fishing vessels were built here, as well as the catamaran "Moscow" – which helps many people every day to get to Popov and Reineke Islands.

 Back in the Golden Horn, you will pass under the Golden Bridge and have a close-up look at all the vessels docked in the harbor: commercial, military and, of course, fishing.

-The hour tour for adults sets each person back 700 rubles, and a walking excursion for two hours costs 1000 rubles.
-For children up to 14 years old – they cost 600 and 900 rubles, respectively.
+A one-hour tour for adults costs 800 rubles, and a two-hour trip costs 1200 rubles.
+For children up to 14 years old they cost 600 and 900 rubles, respectively.
 Tickets can be purchased at pier 30 on the Naval Fleet Embankment - to the right of the new Coastal Marine Terminal.

 If you liked this article, share it with friends:

 Vladivostok is not one of those places that hibernates when the cold weather sets in.
 The city transforms into a winter resort where you can go skiing – and afterward relax in style.
 Come ready for adventure – just don’t forget to bring your sunglasses.